 The following page is a two column layout.
 Page sections are identified with headers.
 The footer contains update and contact information.

 Central Connecticut State University is a regional, comprehensive public university dedicated to learning in the liberal arts and sciences and to education for the professions.
-Comprising five schools—Arts & Sciences, Business, Education & Professional Studies, Engineering & Technology, and Graduate Studies—CCSU offers undergraduate and graduate programs through the Master’s and sixth-year levels and the Ed.D. in Educational Leadership.
+Comprising five schools—the Carol A. Ammon School of Arts & Sciences, Business, Education & Professional Studies, Engineering & Technology, and Graduate Studies—CCSU offers undergraduate and graduate programs through the Master’s and sixth-year levels and the Ed.D. in Educational Leadership.
 Committed to offering Connecticut citizens access to distinctive academic programs of high quality, the University is also a responsive and creative intellectual and economic resource for the people and institutions of our state’s Capitol Region.

 Central Connecticut State University is Connecticut’s premiere comprehensive public university.
 Excellent professors and a wide array of academic programs prepare students for success in whatever field they choose.
-CCSU’s motto is more than a slogan; it articulates the University’s commitment to students: “Start with a dream.
-Finish with a future.
+As the university's motto proclaims: Success Begins with CCSU.

 |American Indian / Alaskan Native||17||<1%|